Marco4413/YAGUI/docs/Modules/Vectors.md

 -- Creating a new Vector
 local v1 = math_utils.Vector3.new(10, 2, 5)
 -- Creating a second Vector
-local v2 = math_utils.Vector3.new(2, 10, 5)
+local v2 = math_utils.Vector3.new(10, 2, 5)

--- Printing if the lengths of the two vectors are equal print(v1 == v2)
+-- Printing if the two vectors are equal print(v1 == v2)
 ```